amorphid/my_vagrant_plugin/README.md

 # MyVagrantPlugin

-A step by step walkthrough to understanding how to create a plugin for Vagrant
+A step by step walkthrough to understanding how to create a plugin for Vagrant.

 ## WARNING